Hailo: History

-Hailo began in late 2010, after a meeting between three London taxi drivers and three technology entrepreneurs, including co-founders Jay Bregman, CEO, Ron Zeghibe, Executive Chairman, Caspar Woolley, Chief Operations Officer, and Russell Hall, Gary Jackson, and Terry Runham, Driver Community Leaders.
+Hailo began in late 2010, after a meeting between three London taxi drivers and three technology entrepreneurs, including founding CEO Jay Bregman.

-On November 1, 2011, Hailo officially launched to passengers in London.
+On 1 November 2011, Hailo officially launched to passengers in London.
 By the end of 2012, Hailo had launched in Dublin, Boston, Toronto, and Chicago, but by late 2014 had discontinued services in North America.

 Funding

-To date, Hailo has raised approximately $125.1 million in funding.
+Hailo raised approximately $125.1 million in funding.

 Hailo received $3.0 million in two tranches of Seed round funding in 2011.

 In March 2012, Hailo received $17 million in Series A round funding led by Accel Partners.
 The round also included contributions from both Atomico and Wellington Partners.

 A $30.6 million Series B investment round was secured in December 2012, led by Union Square Ventures.
 Contributions were also made by Japanese mobile telecoms group KDDI and business magnate Sir Richard Branson.